rf20008/TheDiscordMathBotRepo/PRIVACY_POLICY.md

 I may update this policy at any time.
 We don't store contact information (such as Discord usernames, emails, etc.), so we can't contact users individually.
 However, we might notify you through the official Discord server or through the bot's status.

-If there are significant changes to the Terms, I will try to notify you :-) (but I might forget).
+If there are significant changes to the Terms or my Privacy Policy, I will try to notify you :-) (but I might forget).
 However, I often forget; please check the Policy every so often as we won't notify you for every change.
 # Contributions

 For legal reasons, all contributions to this application *must* be licensed under GPLv3 or later.
 I am not legally allowed to accept contributions licensed under any other license.
 I greatly appreciate your contributions!